zendesk/salesforce_bulk/README.md

 To verify that a batch completed successfully or failed call the `batch_info` or `batch_info_list` methods first, otherwise if you call `batch_result` without verifying and the batch failed the method will raise an error.

-Query results are handled differently as the response will not contain the full result set.
-You'll have to page through sets if you added multiple batches to a job.
+Query results are handled differently as its possible that a single batch could return multiple results if objects returned are large enough.
+Note: I haven't been able to replicate this behavior but in a fork by @WWJacob has [discovered that multiple results can be returned](https://github.com/WWJacob/salesforce_bulk/commit/8f9e68c390230e885823e45cd2616ac3159697ef).

     # returns a QueryResultCollection object (an Array)
     results = client.batch_result(jobId, batchId)